-The audit committee of the Corporation (the "Audit Committee") is composed of four (4) directors, namely John J. Swidler, Stephen Gunn, Huw Thomas and Richard Roy, all of whom are and must at all times be financially literate and independent within the meaning of NI 52-110.
-John J. Swidler is the Chair of the Audit Committee.
+The audit committee of the Corporation (the "Audit Committee") is composed of three (3) directors, namely John J. Swidler, Stephen Gunn and Richard Roy, all of whom are and must at all times be financially literate and independent within the meaning of NI 52-110.
+Huw Thomas stepped down from the Audit Committee effective March 30, 2017.
+John J. Swidler is currently the Chair of the Audit Committee and upon his retirement from office at the close of the Meeting, the Board of Directors is planning to appoint Richard Roy as the new Chair of the Audit Committee and Nicholas Nomicos as member of the Audit Committee.
 For more information regarding the relevant education, professional background and experience of each member of the Audit Committee, please refer to the section entitled "Nominees for Election to the Board of Directors - Description of Proposed Director Nominees" of this Circular.